rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Creating_a_Release_Dashboard.md

 ## Instructions

-### Before you start

-#### Sign in to the lab virtual machine

-Ensure that you're signed in to your Windows 10 computer by using the following credentials:

--   Username: **Student**
--   Password: **Pa55w.rd**

-#### Review the installed applications

-Find the taskbar on your Windows 10 desktop.
-The taskbar contains the icons for the applications that you'll use in this lab:

--   Microsoft Edge

-#### Set up an Azure DevOps organization

-If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

-#### Prepare an Azure subscription

--   Identify an existing Azure subscription or create a new one.
--   Verify that you have a Microsoft account or an Azure AD account with the Owner role in the Azure subscription.
-For details, refer to [List Azure role assignments using the Azure portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-list-portal).

 ### Exercise 1: Create a release dashboard

 In this exercise, you will create a release dashboard in an Azure DevOps organization.